aluntzer/radtel/README.md

 control fields in this tab with the current status of the remote telescope.

-The remaining functions will be described in more detail at a later date, but be warned of one thing: do not set the acqusition frequency range too wide.
+The remaining functions will be described in more detail at a later date, but be warned of one thing: do not set the acquisition frequency range too wide.
-This will work without problems with the simulated radio telescope, but in real systems, spectral acquisiton takes time and extreme configurations can lead to hours of wait time.
+This will work without problems with the simulated radio telescope, but in real systems, spectral acquisition takes time and extreme configurations can lead to hours of wait time.
 See the *REC* status field for the ETA of the next spectrum.
 If it is excessive, you may have misconfigured the system.
-In such a situation, you should scroll/go to the bottom of the tab and deactivate *Spectral Acquisiton*, then reconfigure the *Acquisiton Frequency Range* to a much smaller (typically a few MHz) bandwidth and re-enable.
+In such a situation, you should scroll/go to the bottom of the tab and deactivate *Spectral Acquisition*, then reconfigure the *Acquisition Frequency Range* to a much smaller (typically a few MHz) bandwidth and re-enable.